The Battle over Ethnic Studies

 The availability of ethnic studies courses in California dates back to 1968, when college students in San Francisco staged a strike to demand “a new curriculum that would embrace the history of all people, including ethnic minorities.”

-As Ethnic Studies courses became increasingly prevalent in colleges, some high schools began offering it, too.
+As Ethnic Studies courses became increasingly prevalent in colleges, some high schools began offering it, too, as an elective class.
 In 2021, California became the first state to require a semester-long Ethnic Studies course to earn a high school diploma.
-Signed by Governor Newsom after multiple proposals and vetos, the law requires all school districts to complete implementation of the requirement for the graduating class of 2029-30 at the latest.
+Signed by Governor Newsom after multiple proposals and vetoes, the law appeared to demand implementation for the graduating class of 2029-30 with courses provided by no later than the 2025-26 school year… but there was a catch: The law was written in a way that made it contingent.
+It only goes into effect if and when it is funded.
+The budget for 2025-26 didn't include funding for ethnic studies, so it isn't a requirement, at least as of this writing in July, 2025.

 What is the California model curriculum for Ethnic Studies?

-In practice, all classes are based on a curriculum — a written plan for what will be taught and assigned.
-In California, like most states, the stories of historically marginalized people have often been left out of many US history courses.
+All classes, regardless of subject, are planned with the help of a curriculum — a written plan for what will be taught and assigned.
+In California, like most states, the stories of historically marginalized people have often been left out of the curriculum of many US history courses.

-To provide teachers with direction, the California State Board of Education adopted an Ethnic Studies Model Curriculum with public input.
-The model curriculum is designed to promote critical thinking and rigorous analysis of history, systems of oppression, and the status quo, and to generate discussions about what the future can hold.
-It focuses on four traditional ethnic studies that were first established in California higher education:
+To provide teachers with direction, in 2021 the California State Board of Education adopted an Ethnic Studies Model Curriculum.
+Developed with public input, the curriculum focuses on four traditional subjects in ethnic studies that were first established in California higher education:

 1. African American studies